tagohd/mono/Items/Legendary Artifacts/CURSED AL'S CURSED ORB.md

 ![[Power2.mp3]]

 %%
-Sudosays:: Had a new idea about oranges.
-Also added tag "contains-music" and YAML frontmatter.
+sudoMajor:: Had a new idea about oranges. trivial:: Added tag "contains-music" and YAML frontmatter.
 #majorChange  #unseenByLun
 %%